ONLC-Classes/XTBI10---Tableau-Desktop-Level-1/TableauForBeginners_InstructorReadMeFile.md

 **The concept of FILTERS in this chapter is really good.
-They first show filters on the Data Source which will then be reflected on any sheets created after this. **
+They first show filters on the Data Source which will then be reflected on any sheets created after this.**

 **\*\*Remind students that filters and legends appear under the "Show Me".
 They can toggle it by clicking or pressing CTRL + 1**

-**Glitch: Page 100.
+**Glitch** -- Page 100.
 At the end, it says that your chart will look like the one on page 101.
-Students may have to choose the "bar" chart on Show Me (depending on how they got the fields into the view -- double click vs. drag, right drag, etc.)**
+Students may have to choose the "bar" chart on Show Me (depending on how they got the fields into the view -- double click vs. drag, right drag, etc.)

 **Parameters**

 There are NO files up on the URL for this portion:
 <http://tabsoft.co/2oZKhl6>

-**PARAMETERS: Estimated Timing: Lecture, Demos: 10 minutes. **
+**PARAMETERS: Estimated Timing: Lecture, Demos: 10 minutes.**

 **PARAMETERS: Exercises 15-20 minutes depending on audience.**